-Zimpure combines one nanoparticles filter which filters 99.9% of the UFPs released and one gas filter, which filters 98% of the VOCs.
+Zimpure combines one nanoparticles filter which filters up to 99.9% of the UFPs released and one gas filter, which filters up to 98% of the VOCs.

-The powerful but quiet blower ensures an efficient suction flow: more than 99% of the UFPs and 90% of the gases released by the printer are vacuumed.
+The powerful but quiet blower ensures an efficient suction flow: up to more than 99% of the UFPs and up to 90% of the gases released by the printer are vacuumed.
 Zimpure runs with two high-grade replaceable filters which last 500 hours.

 In addition to counting the hours of operation of your Zimpure, Papa can be connected to your 3D printer and thus run Zimpure only when your machine prints.